Homeless being removed from state property is harassment, advocate says

 “When that stuff is just being thrown down on the ground, now we have an environmental issue when there’s streams, there’s creeks.
 Now the question is where are they using the bathroom.”

-In an interview Thursday, Rice told The Transcript he thinks “the city or county should have a piece of land that can be monitored and covered, where people can stay on that land and be safe.”
+In an interview March 16, Rice told The American he thinks “the city or county should have a piece of land that can be monitored and covered, where people can stay on that land and be safe.”

 The warming shelter, you can only go there if you don’t have animals,” he said.
 “A lot of unhoused people have dogs to stay safe.”